garrib10/Good-ReadMe-Generator/README.md

   ## Description
   This application helps create a readme file with information collected by the user input.
-After intiating node index.js, you will be asked a series of questions that will generate the ReadMe.md.
+After intiating node index.js, you will be asked a series of questions that will generate the ReadMe.md file.

   ## Table of Contents
   * [Installation](#installation)